Instrumental Music Lessons

 Advanced Music Theory lessons are for experienced students who have moved onto higher level exams (AMEB Grade 4+) and/or who are studying VCE Music.
 As there are multiple enrolment options at this level, please contact the Music Office to discuss which option you should select if you are unsure.

-All students of Years 7 – 11 enrolled in the Music Program throughout 2023 will receive a renewal request via email.
-This will outline your enrolment for 2023, and the cost of continuing this enrolment in 2024.
-You will have the option to accept, modify, or withdraw.
-We expect these to be sent out in late October.
+All current students of Years 7 – 11 enrolled in the Music Program will receive a renewal request via email as per the timeline above.
+This will outline your current enrolment, and the associated fees of continuing this enrolment in 2025.
+You will have the option to accept, modify, or withdraw, and be linked directly to the relevant enrolment renewal form.
+Once completed, you will receive two emails:

-New enrolments to the program (either new Year 7s for 2024, or existing PHSC students in Years 8 – 12 for 2024) will open on Wed 22 November, with the enrolment form sent out via Compass newsfeed.
+New enrolments to the program (future Year 7s, new families to PHSC in Years 8 -12, or existing non-music PHSC students in Years 8 – 12 for 2025) will open on Monday 25 November, with the enrolment form sent out via Compass newsfeed.

 Please contact the Music Office on 9389 0622, or via email at musicadmin@phsc.vic.edu.au if you have any questions about the enrolment process.